 An ongoing project for the Military History Program has been an effort to extensively research, document, and produce onsite interpretation and online materials detailing the historic context of Department of Justice and U.S. Army internment camps that held Japanese and German Americans; Japanese, German, and Italian Enemy Aliens; and Latin American internees of the aforementioned ancestory at five sites in Texas during World War II.
 Please explore the under told history of these confinement camps by clicking on links on the righthand side of this webpage.

-In the future, once grant funding is secured and details finalized, the THC hopes to continue its interpretation of military history with a Texas in the Cold War oral history training series and a Texas in World War I project (the photo on the top left side of this webpage is a Victory Parade in downtown Fort Worth after World War I).
+In the future, once grant funding is secured and details finalized, the THC hopes to continue its interpretation of military history with a Texas in World War I project (the photo on the top left side of this webpage is a Victory Parade in downtown Fort Worth after World War I).

 Glorieta Pass Battleground (New Mexico)